amin-norollah/PAT-Noxim/README.md

 need to evaluate their proposed techniques in a NoC simulated environment.
 So, we propose PAT-Noxim to address the shortcomings in design and post-design stages.
 PAT-Noxim, developed based on Access-Noxim, provides an environment to simulate a NoC in power consumption, area, delay and temperature models.
-PAT-Noxim is developed to support several predefined and custom architectures.
+PAT-Noxim is developed to support several predefined and custom architectures. it can be downloaded under GPL license terms.

 **If you use PAT-Noxim in your research, we would appreciate the following citation in any publications to which it has contributed:**